-- Training material containing pop-ups or links to be opened in a pop-up window is not supported, the pop-up won’t be opened.
+- Training material or assets containing pop-ups or links to be opened in a pop-up window are not supported, the pop-up won’t be opened.

 - Assignment training material is supported by the app, but if you need to submit your assignment uploading a document you stored in your Google Drive, remember that you need to upload it as a link, since the integration with Google Drive is not supported by the Go.Learn app.
 If you want to upload a screencast as an assignment, please note that Screencast-O-Matic is not supported by the app.
 For all iOS mobile devices and for Android starting from version 11, you can use the native screen recorder tool (open it from the Control Center panel for iOS or from the Quick Actions panel for Android).
 For Android devices with a version older than Android 11, you may need to install a screen recording app from the store.

 - When playing a SCORM or TinCan training material, in order to exit from the training material view, always use the X button in the top left corner of the training material's player in the app, and do not use the X button (nor any Close or Exit buttons) inside of the SCORM or TinCan.

 - Date and Iframe filters are not supported.

 - When managing the theme settings for your platform, if you've flagged the option to display square tile thumbnails in your platform, note that at this time, the mobile app can only display rectangular tile thumbnails.

 - Badges, points and coins, leaderboards and contests are shown in the mobile app via the Gamification widget.
 However, for contests, you can only view your position in the related leaderboard, but the top 3 of the contest and the full leaderboard for the contest are not available on the app.